Maxcode0101/Wildventures/README.md

 > [!IMPORTANT]
 > This is a sample only; you would replace the values with your own if cloning/forking my repository.

-🛑 !!!
-ATTENTION Maxcode0101 !!! 🛑

-⚠️ DO NOT update the environment variables to your own!
-These should never be public; only use the demo values below! ⚠️

-🛑 --- END --- 🛑

 | Key | Value |
 | --- | --- |
 | `CLOUDINARY_URL` | user-inserts-own-cloudinary-url |